 --Natalie Conforti, Three-time young adult cancer survivor and advocate

-"Lochlann Jain is the rare academic whose writing is as beautiful as her ideas."
+"Lochlann Jain is the rare academic whose writing is as beautiful as his ideas."

 --Carl Elliot, author of White Coat, Black Hat: Adventures on the Dark Side of Medicine

 "In this alternately galvanizing and moving report, Jain offers both a queer patient's eye view and an astute scholar's analysis.
 Malignant extends the scholarship and activism surrounding HIV/AIDS to alert us that, in the case of cancer, ubiquity* death."